 We are looking forward to engage volunteers in a life-changing experience by volunteering at a HIV positive Women’s Socioeconomic Empowerment Project site.

-Visitors will be able to work directly with the women teaching reading, writing and math.
+Volunteers will be able to work directly with the women teaching reading, writing and math.
 Volunteers can also work with the women to help develop product and marketing ideas, business and financial management this involves topics addressing critical financial literacy issues.
 To start with women mentors and help in developing their financial literacy skills.
-Volunteers also to help in photography(taking photos of the fashion items made by women) and whole-body wellness and empowerment.
+Volunteers also to help in photography(taking photos of the fashion items made by women) and involves documenting (with photos) the progress of our community empowerment program for HIV affected women and children by sharing their stories and helping in finding sustainable solution in whatever we do, keeping alive our day to day activities on social media and whole-body wellness and empowerment.

-Since our organization is still small, volunteers are also welcomed to help in writing Grant Proposals and networking
+Since our organization is still small, volunteers are also welcomed to help in writing Grant Proposals, fundraising and networking

 We are also having a community farm where volunteers can help in doing farm work.
 Volunteers can work with our women farmers to provide training in improved farming techniques and compost making as well as business and marketing.
 You will have the chance to experience what life is like for subsistence farmers in Kenya